Market Flow Tools 101Price Action Screener 101: Your Complete Guide to Finding Trading Setups

 RSI(14)Exact RSI value on a 0–100 scale

-TrendADX trend signal — Uptrend, Strong Uptrend, Downtrend, Strong Downtrend, or Sideways
+TrendMA alignment signal — Uptrend, Downtrend, or Neutral

-Signal badges are colour-coded — green for bullish signals, red for bearish, grey for neutral, and purple for volume anomalies.
+Signal badges are colour-coded — green for bullish signals, red for bearish, and grey for neutral.

 Pro Tips